HearthSim/deckedit/README.md

-# deckedit
+# deckwarper

-A small website to edit and manipulate Hearthstone decks.
+A tiny web-based tool to create and edit Hearthstone decks.